HeyBanditoz/mchelper/README.md

 ## Configuration

 On first run the bot will generate one for you.
-The bot expects a MariaDB database instance to be available, but it isn't required.
-Some functionality will be disabled if the `databaseHostAndPort` field in the configuration is null or default.
+All external services the bot can access will be configured here, except the SQL database.
+To configure that, you'll need to pass the following environment variables to Java:
+* HOST
+* DB
+* USER
+* PASS

+An example of a systemd unit file is available in the repository [here.](mchelper.service)

 ## Documentation

 Some documentation is available in the [documentation folder.](docs)